How we Started

 Through partnerships with local organizations, training of local professionals and increasing the capacity of local organizations and hospitals, we sustain our impact and address the need for primary and specialty care services in women’s health, children’s health, non-communicable diseases, infectious diseases, mental health and surgeries incorporating best practices, technology and innovations.

 Through quality improvement we aim to establish a culture of healthcare quality, prioritize areas of improvement, collect and analyze data and communicate our results while committing to ongoing evaluation and sharing our results with the wider community.

-So far, MedGlobal has deployed more than 400 medical volunteers in 132 missions to 13 different countries since its inception.
+So far, MedGlobal has deployed more than 436 medical volunteers in 148 missions to 14 different countries since its inception.
 MedGlobal has donated more than 1 million dollars of medications, medical supplies and equipment.
-Our medical volunteers have donated more than 1 million dollars of professional medical services and provided dozens of training courses to local healthcare providers.
+Our medical volunteers have donated more than $3,493,943 of professional medical services, with over 27,172 hours of service, and provided dozens of training courses to local healthcare providers.

 We use smart advocacy to shape policy towards the populations we serve.